Engin-Boot/no-oggy-in-cs-silent18knight/README.md

 ## Intention

-This program remove all strings starting with "oggy".
+Remove all strings starting with "oggy".

 ## Method